md-jakir/k8s-metric-dashboard/README.md

 # k8s-metric server:
 When Cluster is ready to use then deploying metric server and Kubernetes dashboard.
 To create metric server we need a serviceaccount for accessing the cluster resouces and authenticatoin as well as authorization.
 We need also to create RBAC for the serviceaccount that what can do this serviceaccount in the cluster.
 For metric server Deployment I'am using a deployment defination yaml file.

-Note: If metric server isn't running for the certificate issue then need to pathch using the following command or we can use selfsign certificate for the metric server.
+Note: If metric server isn't running for the certificate issue then need to patch using the following command or we can use selfsign certificate for the metric server.

 $ kubectl patch deployment metrics-server -n kube-system --type 'json' -p '[{"op": "add", "path": "/spec/template/spec/containers/0/args/-", "value": "--kubelet-insecure-tls"}]'